 Go out and join clubs or meet-ups revolving around things you enjoy.
 You’ll find your people and feel more satisfied with your life.

-ESFP: The Performer
+ESFP: The Entertainer

 If you are this personality type, you love having fun and love entertaining.
-Like the Craftsman personality type, you may get bored with the same-old.
+Like the Craftsman personality type, you may get bored with the same old.
 Unfortunately, this often means you might neglect to lend a helping hand with “boring” tasks.
 Instead, help out with the non-exciting tasks and then reward yourself and your partner with something fun.

 Another tip?
 Avoid taking rejection personally.
 Not everyone is going to be as enthusiastic and excited about your pastimes and hobbies as you are.
 As long as you enjoy what you’re doing, that is what matters the most.